wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 0.8.1 =

+* Fixed: PHP error in enhanced ecommerce implementation when using layered nav widget

 = 0.8 =

 * Updated: Added subtabs to the admin UI to make room for new features :-)